 Google vs Facebook Ads: Content

 For example, an e-commerce brand would have a much easier time creating content around their product compared to a service-based business.
+They would also want to use high-quality photos or videos that show their products off.

 Google vs Facebook Ads: Stratgey